 Children are best given the confidence that they are ready for any fire emergency.
 Part of it is having an evacuation pack with all their necessities like a basic first aid kit, water, nappies, blanket and parents’ contact numbers.
 As much as possible, keep them in accessible places or store them where the assembly area is located.

 Accidents are not scheduled and foreseeable.
 Best practices are significantly made to implement the safest ways to prevent fire.
-If you have any concerns and questions regarding the safety of your childcare centre, do not hesitate to contact us so we can give you the best advice.
+If you have any concerns and questions regarding Emergency Planning in Childcare Centres, do not hesitate to contact us so we can give you the best advice.